What Happens If I Fail To Appear To Court As A Defendant?

 A lot of people are curious about how the legal system works in a variety of circumstances.
-They want to know what would happen if they fail to appear in court when they are supposed to show up to answer to.
+They want to know, “What happens if I fail to appear?”
 It is never a good idea to take a risk and not appear to court when you are supposed to.
 There is a reason why you are being summoned to court in the first place, and the legal system should not be taken as a joke.
 You need to make sure you do what the judge instructs you to do in these circumstances.

 In the event that you are released before your trial based on your own identity within the community and fail to show up at your court appearances, then you may end up with a bond forfeiture on your hands.
 The court can take away your ability to pay bond to get out of jail with you await your trial.
 You may end up back in jail and not be able to pay bail to get out this time.